BestEnemies/AIiLight/Building-Environments.md

-The PlatformIO configuration contains 4 environments for building and flashing your Ai-Thinker RGBW Light:
+The PlatformIO configuration contains 4 environments for building and flashing your Ai-Thinker LED RGBW light:

 - '**env-dev**': development/debug environment for building and uploading the firmware via the AiLight Jig or an USB/UART FTDI (or equivalent) adapter
 - '**env-prod**': production environment (optimized for size) for building and uploading the firmware via the AiLight Jig or an USB/UART FTDI (or equivalent) adapter